 C. Particulars of Employees

-There was no increase in the remuneration of any of the Director or CS during thefinancial year.
+There was no increase in the remuneration of any of the Director CFO and CS.

-iii) The percentage increase in the median remuneration of employees in the financialyear: 3.63%
+iii) The percentage increase in the median remuneration of employees in the financialyear:11.64%

 v) Variations in the market capitalization of the Company price earnings ratio as atthe closing date of the current financial year and previous financial year and percentageincrease over decrease in the market quotations of the shares of the Company in comparisonto the rate of previous year.

-personnel in the last financial year and its comparison with the percentileincrease in the managerial remuneration and justification thereof and point out if thereare any exceptional circumstances for increase in the managerial remuneration: NIL
+personnel in the last financial year and its comparison with the percentile increase inthe managerial remuneration and justification thereof and point out if there are anyexceptional circumstances for increase in the managerial remuneration: NIL

 vii) Comparison of the each remuneration of the Key Managerial personnel against theperformance of the Company: